Henrique-Aleixo/red-scare/doc/SOME_Problem_Complete.md

 ### What We're Actually Doing

-We're **not** solving an NP-hard problem correctly for 100% of cases.
+The approach is **not** solving an NP-hard problem correctly for 100% of cases.
 Instead:
 - **For cases where we find a path**: We return "true" (verifiable)
 - **For cases where no s-t path exists**: We return "false" (verifiable)
 - **For cases where path exists but no red found**: We return "!?" (can't verify)

 This is acceptable because:
 1. The problem is NP-hard, so perfect correctness is impossible with polynomial-time
-2. We're honest about uncertainty (return "!?" when can't verify)
+2. The approach is honest about uncertainty (returns "!?" when can't verify)
 3. We verify correctness when possible (83% of cases)

 ## Files